no-stack-dub-sack/apexdox-vs-code/README.md

 - **/\*\***: Same as `ApexDoc2: Stub Comment Block`, but as a Completion Item.
 Simply type `/**` and press <kbd>Tab</kbd> when prompted.
 See demos [here](#class-comments-includes-class-level-interfaces-and-enums) and [here](#method-comments).

 ## Favicon & Logo Customization
-To use your own favicon and logo (for the sidebar's 'Project Splash'), include files named `logo.png` and `favicon.png` in the `apexdoc2.engine.assets` array in `.vscode/settings.json`.
+To use your own favicon and logo (for the sidebar's 'Project Splash'), include files named `logo.png` and `favicon.png` in the `apexdoc2.engine.assets` array in `.vscode/settings.json` (or in the corresponding array of either `.apexdoc2rc` or `apexdoc2.yml`).
 This will overwrite the existing files.
-You can read more about this and other ApexDoc2 settings below.
+You can read more about this and other ApexDoc2 settings in the next section.

 ## Extension Settings
-The extension's settings can be configured using .vscode/settings.json, which optimally takes advantage of built-in VSCode intellisense.
-Alternatively, if you would like to check your config into source control, and minimize the risk of sharing unwanted VSCode settings across users, you can also use an .apexdocrc (JSON) or apexdoc.yml (YAML) file.
+The extension's settings can be configured using `.vscode/settings.json`, which optimally takes advantage of built-in VSCode intellisense.
+Alternatively, if you would like to check your config into source control, and minimize the risk of sharing unwanted VSCode settings across users, you can also use an `.apexdoc2rc` (JSON) or `apexdoc.yml` (YAML) file.
 If multiple configuration files happen to be present, the order of precedence is as follows:
 1. apexdoc2.yml
 2. .apexdoc2rc
 3. settings.json